Danielku15/SlickGrid-wiki/Getting-Started.md

 `var slickgrid = new Slick.Grid("#node", rows, columns, options);`

 initializes -but doesn't display- SlickGrid, asigning its interface to the `slickgrid` var.
-Now we can use `slickgrid.someMethod()` in order to display the grid, pass data, listen to events...
+Now we can use `slickgrid.someMethod()` in order to interact with it.

 **Node**